qmorrier/SshCommander/README.md

 There are two modes for sending commands:

 * **Exec mode** : sends all the commands in one string (carriage return contained in the string apply the commands line by line)
 * **Shell mode** : sends commands one by one (line by line).
-The last command must close the connection (like exit for a standart linux Sssh server)
+The last command must close the connection (like exit for a standart linux Ssh server)

 In **Shell mode**, you can also add a pause between commands.
-You've tu use the special syntax as follow:
+You've to use the special syntax as follow:
 **==>WAIT( timeInMilliseconds)**
 So by example:
 ```bash